anatolia/standard-repository/README.md

     Task<bool> Delete(long currentUserId, long id);
     Task<bool> UndoDelete(long currentUserId, long id);
     Task<bool> HardDelete(long currentUserId, long id);

+but there is no support for having and group by...

+and for complex queries it suggests you to use stored procedures.

 ## You can install this package via NuGet
     Install-Package StandardRepository.PostgreSQL